 What’s the difference between AEO and GEO?

-AEO is about getting your content extracted as a clean answer inside Google features (featured snippets, voice answers, position zero).
-GEO is about getting your content cited inside AI-generated answers from ChatGPT, Perplexity, Gemini, and Claude.
-Both want extractable, structured content, but they target different surfaces.
+AEO is about getting your content extracted as a clean answer inside Google features like featured snippets and position-zero results.
+GEO is about getting your content cited inside AI-generated answers from assistants like ChatGPT and Perplexity.
+Both want extractable structured content, but they target different surfaces.

 Do I have to choose between SEO and GEO?